Abandoned vehicles, traffic and vehicle permits

 VicRoads is responsible for the management and funding of these roads.
 Council is responsible for service roads and footpaths on VicRoads controlled arterial roads as they are considered for use by local residents.

-If you need to report an issue on an Arterial Road, please call 13 11 70 or get in contact with Vic Roads
+If you need to report an issue on an arterial road, please call 13 11 70 or contact Vic Roads

 Road signs are generally the responsibility of Council if the road sign is located on a Council managed road.

-If you need to request a sign replacement or repair at an existing sign site please get in contact with us at 1300 368 333.
+If you need to request a sign replacement or repair at an existing sign site please contact us at 1300 368 333.

 Road signs on arterial roads are managed by VicRoads.

-To report an abandoned or derelict vehicle please fill out a form online or contact our customer service team.
+To report an abandoned or derelict vehicle, please fill out an online form or contact our customer service team.

 • vehicle registration number